American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 Walter Piecyk - BTIG LLC

 Thanks.
-Wanted to go back to the guidance, I guess, where you talked about 15% growth and that's kind of that second derivative number on the domestic business.
+Wanted to go back to the guidance, I guess, where you talked about 15% growth, and that's kind of that second derivative number on the domestic business.
 So if you look at that first quarter, obviously that rate of growth was much higher.
 So is that colocation and amendment business basically going to be down sequentially?
 Or are you guys just being conservative on the growth?
-I realize that Q1 last year had a much lower level of colo and amendments, but 15% seems a little conservative given how strong this first quarter was.
+I realize that Q1 last year had a much lower level of colo and amendments, but 15% seems a little conservative, given how strong this first quarter was.

 Thomas A. Bartlett - American Tower Corp.

-Actually, we'd expect the colos and amendments to be pretty consistent, from a dollar perspective, throughout the year, as well as obviously escalations.
+Actually, we'd expect the colos and amendments to be pretty consistent from a dollar perspective throughout the year, as well as, obviously, escalations.
 So we're looking at the overall...

 Walter Piecyk - BTIG LLC